About us

 Fiona Clark is an author, investigative journalist and health writer with more than 40 years experience in public broadcasting and medical publications.

-She studies anatomy and exercise physiology (sports medicine) at university but after graduating because a journalist.
-She spent 20 years in television news and current affairs with the Australian Broadcasting Corporation but later went back to her academic roots and moved into medical publishing.
+She studied anatomy and exercise physiology (sports medicine) at university but after graduating went into journalism spending 20 years in television news and current affairs with the Australian Broadcasting Corporation before going back to her academic roots and moving into medical publishing.

-She’s spent a decade or so interviewing menopause experts from across the globe and after years of asking ‘what do we know about evidence for’ various treatments and getting the answer: ‘Not much because the research hasn’t been done,’ she decided enough was enough and set about creating MREF to make sure we get the answers we need!
+Fona has spent more than a decade interviewing menopause experts from across the globe and after years of asking ‘what do we know about evidence for’ various treatments and getting the answer: ‘Not much because the research hasn’t been done,’ she decided enough was enough and set about creating the Menopause Research and Education Fund (MREF) to make sure we get the answers we need!

 Fiona went on to write MenoWars in 2025, a book that looks at the current political and commercial landscape of menopause and women’s health.